 Public awareness can be an effective method of suicide prevention and support.
 But the following article is intended as an information resource only.
 If you are experiencing a life-threatening situation, call your local crisis line.
 In Canada, that’s the Canada Suicide Prevention Service (℡: 1 833 456 4566).

-And although not support groups per se, you are also welcome in our Facebook groups, the Embrace ASD Community and the Embrace ASD Open Community.
+And although not support groups per se, you are also welcome in our Facebook group, the Embrace Autism Private Community.
 Many of our members have reported feeling a lot better after experiencing our autistic community.

 Let’s first look at what the research shows about suicidal thoughts, also known as suicidal ideation.
 Research from 2014 by Sarah Cassidy et al. shows that of the 374 autistic adults (256 men and 118 women):Suicidal ideation and suicide plans or attempts in adults with Asperger’s syndrome attending a specialist diagnostic clinic: a clinical cohort study (Cassidy, 2014)